 Be it simple sophistication or ornate and outrageous, there are so many looks you can achieve with a little imagination and creativity.
 Bathroom lighting ideas come at you from all directions.
 You have to decide if the room design is going to be modern, traditional or a combination.

 Crystal chandelier light fixtures may be hung over a bathtub, however they must be 8′ above the top of the tub.
 When a person is standing in a full tub they can not touch any part of the chandelier.
 It is better to be safe than sorry.
+As long as the chandelier is out of reach it may be dry location rated.

 Modern Bathroom Chandelier Ideas